PlayQ/unity-uitest-tool/README.md

 <img src="documentation/images/play-mode-testrunner.png" width="600">

-`Test Runner` searches for all methods with attribute `[UnityTest]` and shows them like a folding list.
+`Test Runner` searches for all methods with the attribute `[UnityTest]` and shows them like a folding list.
 Press `Run all` to run all tests.

 You can select the number of times each test will run.
 For it move `Repeat Tests N Times` slider.